Table of Contents

 While LASIK can be deemed elective and not covered by insurance, it may be tax deductible depending on your filing status.
 Please consult your accountant for more information on this matter.
 Many patients choose to use their tax refunds to pay for LASIK, an investment that can last a lifetime.

 Many patients opt to pay for their procedure using a credit card.
 This may be a good option, especially if you have a card that carries a low interest rate, offers, points, or other rewards.

-What are the disadvantages of LASIK over other laser vision correction procedures?
+What are the advantages of LASIK over other laser vision correction procedures?

-Compared to PRK or LASEK, LASIK healing times are significantly shorter, with most LASIK patients returning to work and normal life very shortly after their LASIK procedures.
-Noticeable vision improvement after LASIK is virtually overnight, and it’s very common to treat both eyes on the same day.
+Compared to PRK or LASEK, LASIK healing times are significantly shorter, with most LASIK patients returning to work and normal life as early as the next day.
+It is very common to treat both eyes on the same day.

 Custom LASIK surgery can correct almost any refractive errors, so you’re likely a candidate.
 Refractive errors include nearsightedness (myopia), farsightedness (hyperopia), and astigmatism (football shaped cornea).